 PSYH 696.
-Integrative Project I (3)
+Integrative Project I. (3)

-The Integrated Project is the capstone for the online M.A.
-Psychology program.
+The Integrated Project is the Capstone for the online MA Psychology program.
 The project will analyze and synthesize theoretical and applied concepts from a specialized area selected by the student.
 Students are expected to demonstrate mastery of knowledge, scholarship, and research proficiencies in an identified field of psychology.
-Prerequisites: Candidacy, completion of all course work.
+Prerequisites: candidacy and completion of all course work.
 Cannot be fulfilled by transfer.

 PSYH 697.
-Integrative Project II (3)
+Integrative Project II.
+(3)

-This course completes the capstone Integrated Project for the online M.A.
+This course completes the Capstone Integrated Project for the online M.A.
 Psychology program.
-Prerequisites: PSYH 696, Candidacy, completion of all course work.
+Prerequisites: PSYH 696, candidacy, and completion of all course work.
 Cannot be fulfilled by transfer.